 In 2015 Susanna had two new books published, Fab Four Friends: The Boys Who Became the Beatles (Christy Ottaviano Books/Henry Holt), a nonfiction picture book about the early years of the bestselling band in history; and Grace and Sylvie: A Recipe for Family (American Girl), an e-book novella in the Girl of the Year series, told from the point of view of Grace Thomas’ French cousin, Sylvie.
 2017 saw the publication of Susanna’s picture book biography Stand Up and Sing!
 Pete Seeger, Folk Music, and the Path to Justice (Bloomsbury), a Junior Library Guild Selection.

-In October 2023 Neal Porter Books will publish Susanna’s first fictional picture book, Pass the Baby, illustrated by Raúl Colón, which Betsy Bird on School Library Journal’s “A Fuse #8 Production” calls “utterly adorable and inarguably entrancing.”
+In 2023 Neal Porter Books published Susanna’s first fictional picture book, Pass the Baby, illustrated by Raúl Colón, which Betsy Bird on School Library Journal’s “A Fuse #8 Production” calls “utterly adorable and inarguably entrancing.”
 It’s Susanna and Raúl’s second collaboration, after José!
 Born to Dance.

 A former professional dancer, Susanna studied at the Royal Academy of Dancing in London and the American Ballet Theatre School in New York.
 She holds a B.F.A. in dance from New York University’s Tisch School of the Arts and a Certificate in Movement Analysis from the Laban/Bartenieff Institute of Movement Studies.
 Susanna worked for ten years as a floral designer and owner of Flowers by Susanna.
 During that time she designed flowers for Julia Child’s 80th birthday party, a dinner in honor of five Prime Ministers, and many other exciting events.